 On this page:

+It is still too early to confirm a turning point in the Indicator—and a likely fall in the growth rate of employment to below its long-term trend rate—as the Indicator has fallen for fewer than six consecutive months.
 The cyclical employment series (derived from a centred six-year trend rate) has been suspended until more certainty emerges in the underlying trend in labour market activity.

 Levels of the Leading Indicator of Employment

 Monthly Changes in Value of Leading Indicator*

 *monthly changes in standard deviations from the cyclical trend

 |Series||Change over the Year||Change over the Month||Contribution to Change in Leading Indicator|

 |NBSC Purchasing Managers’ Index for Manufacturing Output in China (October 2021 release)||-7.3%||-1.1%||-0.063|

 (10-year vs. 3 month interest rates, October 2021 release)

 |NAB Forward Orders Index (September 2021 release)||12.8 pts||-4.2 pts||-0.248|